-Graphic Designer and filmmaker Marina Willer is a Partner at Pentagram Design and in 2017 will be Branding Jury President at D&AD Professional Awards.
+Graphic Designer and filmmaker Marina Willer is a Partner at Pentagram Design and has acted as Branding Jury President at the D&AD Awards.
 Before joining Pentagram, Marina was head creative director for Wolff Olins in London where she was responsible for major identity schemes including Tate, Southbank Centre and more recently, the new Oxfam brand identity.

 The role of the designer is changing.
 The era of the lone creative genius silently working at their desk is over.
 People no longer respond to overbearing inflexible brands, and why would they when collaboration, diversity and changeability have become key tenets of modern life?
 Design isn’t decoration, it has to reflect the behaviour of its users, and our users want to have a voice.